A kernel method for the learning of Wasserstein geometric flows: Introduction

-This paper \textit{proposes a data-driven kernel-based methodology to recover the energy functional \eqref{energy-functional} defined on infinite-dimensional density manifolds from observational trajectory data generated by density flows arising from either the gradient flow \eqref{gradient-flow-o} or the Hamiltonian flow \eqref{hamiltonian-flow-o}.}
+This paper \textit{proposes a data-driven structure-preserving kernel methodology to recover the energy functional \eqref{energy-functional} from observational trajectory data generated by density flows arising from either the Wasserstein gradient flow \eqref{gradient-flow-o} or the Wasserstein Hamiltonian flow \eqref{hamiltonian-flow-o}.} {In this setting, the available data consist of discrete space–time observations of density trajectories rather than direct evaluations of finite-dimensional gradient or Hamiltonian vector fields.
+The unknown energy components must therefore be inferred through differential operators induced by the Wasserstein dynamics and the observed density trajectories.}

-A key advantage of our method is that it produces a closed-form solution for the unknown potential function and the interaction kernel simultaneously.
-Given the structural form of the energy functional \eqref{energy-functional}, our approach focuses on recovering the potential and interaction kernel functions defined on a finite-dimensional underlying space, rather than tackling the learning problem directly on the infinite-dimensional density manifold itself.
-In addition, we rigorously connect the theoretical PDE framework with observed density data through a detailed analysis of discretization and approximation errors.
-This ensures that our approach is both theoretically sound and practically viable as a machine learning method.
+{ Within this framework, we derive an explicit representation of the RKHS estimator using the differential reproducing property, characterize the intrinsic non-identifiability of the inverse problem through the null space of the associated observation operator, and establish convergence results that account for approximation, space–time discretization, and numerical errors.
+For Wasserstein Hamiltonian systems, we further relate the reconstruction error of the learned energy to the prediction error of the induced density flow in Wasserstein distance.
+These results connect the recovery of the energy components from discrete density observations with the underlying continuous Wasserstein dynamics. }

 {\bf Main results and structure of the paper.}\quad We propose a data-driven kernel-based approach to estimate the potential function \( V \), the interaction kernel \( W \), and the internal energy \( U \) in the energy functional~\eqref{energy-functional} from observational data.
 In most of the paper we will concentrate on a simplified situation in which we assume a prior knowledge of the internal energy \( U \), for which there are natural candidates like the Fisher information $U(\rho) = \rho |\nabla \log \rho|^2$ or the Keller-Segel type energy $U(\rho) = \frac{1}{m-1}\rho^m$, for $m > 1$.
 This methodology is extended in Section \ref{Learning the internal energy} to scenarios in which the internal energy \( U \) is unknown.